ausbin/webzone/content/running-select-applications-through-openvpn.md

 date = "2015-08-09T22:55:31-04:00"
 draft = false
-title = "Running Select Applications through OpenVPN"
+title = "Running Select Applications through OpenVPN" description = "How I configured my GNU/Linux system to run only certain applications through a VPN"
 +++

 *Note: I base this method heavily on [a great article by Sebastian